jenkinsci/aws-secrets-manager-secret-source-plugin/README.md

 ## Usage

 Create the relevant secret in Secrets Manager.
 There are many ways to do this, including using Terraform or the AWS CLI.
 Then put the secret into your JCasC definition.
-`aws:secretsmanager:` is ued as a prefix so that the CasC plugin knows how to decode it.
+Use the Secret-ARN to reference the secret.

 ### If the secret is plain text:

 #### Create Secret:
 ```bash
 aws secretsmanager create-secret --name 'my-secret' --secret-string 'abc123' --description 'Jenkins user password'